Our team constantly strive to go above and beyond to deliver expert care, advice and support.

 AWHI ORA SUPPORT WORKER

 I began my journey in healthcare at the front desk of Waiheke Medical Centre before moving to Piritahi Hau Ora, an experience that gave me a deep understanding of how our clinics connect with the community.
-Today, I balance my time between reception and my role as an Awhi Ora Support Worker, where I provide person-centered support for those facing challenges in their daily lives.
+Today, I balance my time between reception and my role as an Awhi Ora Support Worker, where I provide person-centred support for those facing challenges in their daily lives.
 Whether I’m assisting with bookings or helping someone access social services and personal development goals, I love being part of a team that ensures everyone feels heard and connected to the right resources.

 Dolly Elliot